 Places to visit around Kedarnath Temple

-4. Gaurikund- Dedicated to Goddess Parvati who is known as Gauri, Gaurikund Temple is a religious stopover for pilgrims to take blessings of the divine.
-The temple is located in Gaurikund, which is the commencement point of Kedarnath Yatra.
+4. Gaurikund- Dedicated to Goddess Parvati, who is known as Gauri, Gaurikund Temple is a religious stopover for pilgrims to take blessings of the divine.
+The temple is located in Gaurikund, which is the commencement point of the Kedarnath Yatra.
 If legends are to be believed, it is a place where Goddess Parvati performed meditation and austerities to win the heart of Lord Shiva.
-There are hot water springs in Gaurikund that are converted to bathing places.
+In addition, there are hot water springs in Gaurikund that are converted into bathing places.

-5. Vasuki Tal – Set an altitude of 4,135 m above the sea level, Vasuki Tal is a high-altitude glacial lake known for its inspiring beauty.
+5. Vasuki Tal – Set at an altitude of 4,135 m above sea level, Vasuki Tal is a high-altitude glacial lake known for its inspiring beauty.
 This placid lake is home to a wide range of flowers, especially the Brahma Kapal.
-Enveloped by towering peaks, the Vasuki Tal trek is not easy but it is equally beautiful as the water body and is worth trying.
+Enveloped by towering peaks, the Vasuki Tal trek is not easy, but it is equally beautiful as the water body and is worth trying.

 6. Shankaracharya Samadhi - The last resting place of the great philosopher and theologian of Hinduism, Adi Shankaracharya is one of the revered sites in Kedarnath.
-The saint has attained salvation at a very young age and marking his resting place is the Samadhi visited by devotees in huge numbers.
+The saint attained salvation at a very young age and marked his resting place as the Samadhi, visited by devotees in huge numbers.

 How to reach Kedarnath Temple

-Gaurikund is the last point till where the vehicle can travel after that pilgrims have to travel to the shrine by road.
+Gaurikund is the last point till where the vehicle can travel.
+After that pilgrims have to travel to the shrine by road.
 The nearest airport is the Jolly Grant Airport, Dehradun, which is situated at 238 km from Gaurikund.
 Rishikesh railway station is the nearest railhead.
-Devotees can board a bus, catch a shared jeep, or hire a private taxi from airport and railway station for Gaurikund.
-By road it is also well-connected from the major cities and towns of North India.
+Devotees can board a bus, catch a shared jeep, or hire a private taxi from the airport and railway station for Gaurikund.
+It is also well-connected to the major cities and towns of North India by road.

 Best Time to Visit Kedarnath